2022 State of HR Report

 91% of Strong companies report that they put the mental health of their employees as their highest priority, compared to just 47% of Weak companies.

-Mineral partnered with a third-party research firm to conduct a survey of 2,644 senior HR professionals in the US through an online survey from February 4–24, 2022.
+Survey data: Mineral partnered with a third-party research firm to conduct a survey of 2,644 senior HR professionals in the US through an online survey from February 4–24, 2022.
 Mineral engaged The Fossicker Group to provide the analysis, narrative, data visualization, and design for this report.
 Respondents were gathered through a mix of professional panels, Mineral clients and social media channels.
 Respondents were predominantly executive leadership and had significant knowledge and involvement in their organization’s HR function.
 Companies of all sizes were included, ranging from smaller organizations of under 50 headcounts through to enterprise-sized organizations.
 The sample composition was balanced between five sectors: Consumer Goods & Services, Energy & Resources, Financial Services & Insurance, Life Sciences & Healthcare and Technology, and Media & Telecom.